 An automated house is about the convenience of saving your time and effort by setting up your home to automatically do routine functions – such as watering your lawn, turning lights on and off, setting the thermostat, closing curtains and more.

 Automated houses offer the security of knowing your home will alert you if anything is amiss, and you can even look in on your home from anywhere in the world.
 Automating your home can make for a safer and healthier living environment!

 Enjoy energy savings by giving your automated house the responsibility of regulating your lights, water heater, HVAC system, entertainment components, appliances and irrigation system, so these devices are on only when needed.

 Inside A Smart Home

 Automating your home is fun and exciting, and the possibilities are limited only by your imagination!
-Here are some of the options available for customizing your own connected smart home.
+Here are some of the options available for how to automate your home.
 Start out slowly, build onto your current automated house system, or incorporate all these systems into a new construction project!

 Your entire automated home operates automatically when you program an intelligent controller to become the brains of your smart home.
 Control lighting, climate controls, entertainment components, irrigation, and any other systems in the Home Controls online catalog.
 After your automated house system is programmed, it operates on its own to decide what your home should do under various circumstances.
 You can also manually control your automated home system with user-friendly keypads and touchscreens, and even through a smart phone or the Internet!